abhierao/RISCV_CORE_4_Stage/README.md

 __6. RISC V 3 Stage Pipelined Core__
-*The above single stage Core was enhanced to be staged across 3 stages in a pipeline, Final output where the core is computing Sum of 9 numbers.
-The code for the same is available [here](https://github.com/RISCV-MYTH-WORKSHOP/risc-v-myth-workshop-august-abhierao/blob/master/Day3_5/risc-v_solutions.tlv).*
+*The above single stage Core was enhanced to be staged across 3 stages in a pipeline, Final output where the core is computing Sum of 9 numbers and the code for the same is available [here](https://github.com/RISCV-MYTH-WORKSHOP/risc-v-myth-workshop-august-abhierao/blob/master/Day3_5/risc-v_solutions.tlv).*

 ![RISCV_CPU_CORE](https://user-images.githubusercontent.com/14968674/92879163-6c3d9380-f42a-11ea-9f67-ef71d37147f5.png)